matplotlib/governance/governance.md

-Unless specifically required, all Council discussions and activities will be public and done in collaboration and discussion with the Project Contributors and Community.
+Unless specifically required, all Council discussions and activities will be public and done in collaboration and discussion with the Project Contributors and Community through the normal communication channels.
 The Council will have a private mailing list that will be used sparingly and only when a specific matter requires privacy.
 When private communications and decisions are needed, the Council will do its best to summarize those to the Community after eliding personal/private/sensitive information that should not be posted to the public internet.

 ### Subcommittees